-A scientist that focuses on animals and their biology is called a zoologist, and there were over 17,000 working in the United States as of 2009, according to the U.S. Bureau of Labor Statistics.
+A scientist that focuses on animals and their biology is called a zoologist, and there were almost 16,000 working in the United States as of 2021 according to the U.S. Bureau of Labor Statistics.
 Common study subjects include an animal's species and origin, habits, interaction with other animals and humans, and genetic and biological traits.
 Much of the work is done in labs and on computers, but sometimes in zoos or in the wild.

 Video of the Day

-The level of benefits provided to a zoologist largely depends on the the type of employer.
-Those working for universities will often receive the same type of benefits that all full time faculty members are entitled to, including paid vacation, health insurance, life insurance, and a 401K or other retirement plan.
+The level of benefits provided as part of a zoologist job largely depends on the the type of employer.
+Those working for universities will often receive the same type of benefits that all full time faculty members are entitled to, including paid vacation, health insurance, life insurance, and a 401(k) or other retirement plan.
 Zoologists working for the government will usually receive comparable government sponsored benefits.